Paqmind/data-lens/README.md

 ## Differences:

 1. ES6 syntax
-2. Returns `undefined` for missed object keys following JS behavior
+2. Returns `undefined` for missed keys instead of throwing
 3. Can create nested structure at once
 4. Tests!